-August 21 – The Brian Robertson Trio will be the feature at the Jericho Folk Club, at its wonderful location in the Jericho Sailing Centre, on the beach at the north foot of Discovery St. We know this to be a good plan for every second Tuesday during the summer months: come for drinks and dinner on the terrace of the Patio Grill right above Locarno Beach, deemed to have the best views of English Bay in all of Vancouver, then wander down the hallway to take in the fine music at the club.
-Open stage 7:30, tune session 8:30, feature 9 pm.
+August 21 – The Brian Robertson Trio will be the feature at the Jericho Folk Club, at its wonderful location in the Jericho Sailing Centre, on the beach at the north foot of Discovery St. From years of experience, we know this to be a good plan for every second Tuesday during the summer months: come for drinks and dinner on the terrace of the Patio Grill right above Locarno Beach, deemed to have the best views of English Bay in all of Vancouver, then wander down the hallway to take in the fine music at the club.
+Tune session 7:00, open stage 7:30, 2nd tune session 8:30, main feature 9 pm.
+Admission $10.

-August 7 – The Irish Wakers are slated to perform once again on the lovely open air stage of the Gulf of Georgia Cannery in Steveston.
+August 10 – The Irish Wakers are slated to perform once again on the lovely open air stage of the Gulf of Georgia Cannery in Steveston.
 The show starts at 6:30.
 This venue usually sells out so make sure to be there in plenty of time.

-April 20 – The Brian Robertson Trio, with BC fiddle champion Michael Burnyeat and acclaimed multi-instrumentalist Victor Smith, will be the feature act at the Deep Cove Coffee House [Mount Seymour United Church, 1200 Parkgate Ave. in North Vancouver.
+April 20 – The Brian Robertson Trio, with BC fiddle champion Michael Burnyeat and acclaimed multi-instrumentalist Victor Smith, were the feature act at the Deep Cove Coffee House (Mount Seymour United Church, 1200 Parkgate Ave.) in North Vancouver.
 Many thanks to host and artistic director John Lyon and his wonderful crew of volunteers who help make this a premier folk evening in the Lower Mainland.
 And the audience was amazing – loud and engaged and appreciating our mix of home grown songs with a few hot fiddle tunes.

-March 17 – Lookout! – it’s a Saturday St. Paddy’s, and The Irish Wakers will again be lighting up The Pint 455 Abbott St. in downtown Vancouver from 12:00 pm – 2:00 pm, and, later, the Wolf and Hound on the City’s west side at 3517 West Broadway from 9 pm ’til after midnight.
+March 17 – Lookout! – it was a Saturday St. Paddy’s, and The Irish Wakers again lit up The Pint 455 Abbott St. in downtown Vancouver from 12:00 pm – 2:00 pm, and, later, the Wolf and Hound on the City’s west side at 3517 West Broadway from 9 pm ’til after midnight.
 A wild evening of playing, singing and driving the dancing!